 The family is notified that it is a family obligation to allow the Housing Department to inspect the unit at reasonable times with reasonable notice (24 CFR 982.51(d)).
 Inspections will be conducted on business days only.
 Reasonable hours to conduct an inspection are between 8:00 A.M. and 4:00 P.M.
 Families are given a four-hour window of time for when an inspection will be scheduled.
 The landlord does not need to be present for the inspection and may designate a representative, including the tenant, as long as the individual is 18 years of age or older.
-No more than two inspections will be conducted.
+No more than two inspections will be conducted unless there is verifiable cause for an extension or reasonable accommodation.
 If a unit fails the second inspection, no additional inspections will be conducted.
 Landlords and tenants are responsible for providing access as scheduled.
 In unit fails for safety issues, the repairs must be completed within twenty four hours (24) hours.
 If all repairs are not completed with thirty (30) days or before the renewal date of contract, no payment will be made.
 Rent will be prorated on the date the unit passes inspection.
 If after the 15th of the month, rent will not be paid until the first of the following month.